kmaasilan/cse15l-lab-reports/LabReport5.md

-4. All the information needed about the setup including:
+4.All the information needed about the setup including: